 At Cederberg Law, Luke Cederberg is a lawyer who helps people who have lost loved ones in an accident or because of negligence recover monetary damages to cope with their losses.
 To learn more about your case, contact Cederberg Law in Boulder, Colorado for a free consultation.

 The Types of Monetary Damages Available After a Fatal Accident

 Colorado law permits recovery of economic damages such as anticipated net earnings over the deceased’s lifetime.
 It also permits recovery for the emotional loss suffered by the eligible survivors.
 Unfortunately, Colorado law does not permit recovery for the pain and suffering, emotional distress or loss of enjoyment of the deceased.

 Emotional loss damages for survivors are capped at $436,000.
 This cap applies for each person killed, not for each survivor entitled to recover.
 The cap does not apply if the circumstances fall under the definition of felonious killing, which boils down to recklessness or disregard of a known risk.
 Punitive damages can be recovered in wrongful death cases for sufficiently egregious conduct.

 Recovery for emotional distress from the death of a child has only been permitted in Colorado since 1988.
 Prior to that time, since there is rarely economic loss from the death of a child, such cases often did not go forward.
 The death of a child represents the ultimate human emotional loss, so one would think that an award or settlement should virtually automatically include the statutory maximum.
 That was not how it worked in practice.

 Proven Results in Wrongful Death Cases in Colorado

-For more information about a wrongful death claim caused by a car accident or other tragedy, contact Attorney Jim Cederberg today for a free consultation.
+For more information about a wrongful death claim caused by a car accident or other tragedy, contact Attorney Luke Cederberg today for a free consultation.